iamsaikishore/Project4---Deploying-a-sample-PHP-To-Do-3-Tier-Application-on-Kubernetes-Cluster/README.md

 ![Project 4](https://user-images.githubusercontent.com/129657174/231373516-b2456083-d04a-49d9-8470-b08819204c53.png)

+### What is Kubeadm?

+Kubeadm is a tool built to provide kubeadm init and kubeadm join as best-practice "fast paths" for creating Kubernetes clusters.

+kubeadm performs the actions necessary to get a minimum viable cluster up and running.
+By design, it cares only about bootstrapping, not about provisioning machines.
+Likewise, installing various nice-to-have addons, like the Kubernetes Dashboard, monitoring solutions, and cloud-specific addons, is not in scope.

+Instead, we expect higher-level and more tailored tooling to be built on top of kubeadm, and ideally, using kubeadm as the basis of all deployments will make it easier to create conformant clusters.

 ### Creating Kubernetes cluster using Kubeadm

 -	Go to AWS Management Console
 -	EC2 -> Launch Instance
 -	Launch two EC2 instances with Ubuntu image and t2.medium instance type, one is for master and other for  worker node